Montreal-Analytics/dbt-snowflake-utils/README.md

 ### snowflake_utils.clone_schema ([source](macros/clone_schema.sql))
 This macro is a part of the recommended 2-step Cloning Pattern for dbt development, explained in detail [here](2-step_cloning_pattern.md).

-This macro clones the source schema into the destination schema and optionally grants ownership over it and its tables and views to a new owner.
-This macro leverages the grant_ownership_schema_cascade macro.
+This macro clones the source schema into the destination schema and optionally grants ownership over its tables and views to a new owner.

+Note: the owner of the schema is the role that executed the command, but if configured, the owner of its sub-objects would be the new_owner_role.
+This is important for maintaining and replacing clones and is explained in more detail [here](2-step_cloning_pattern.md).

 #### Arguments
 * `source_schema` (required): The source schema name